Undertanding Calculus

 The corresponding change in the dependent variable , referred to as is:

-Therefore the change in the dependent variable over an interval from which can also be written as:
+Therefore the change in the dependent variable over an interval from to is , which can also be written as:

 Questions